nicerapp/nicerapp/README.md

 in PHP, that's done with the always available .../nicerapp/functions.php::**base64_encode_url()** and .../nicerapp/functions.php::**base64_decode_url()** in JavaScript, it's done with the always available **na.m.base64_encode_url()** and **na.m.base64_decode_url()**

+# Window Cosmetics Settings
+2021/07/20 :
+it needs more work. it needs theme capabilities for instance. and please note i may run a different ubuntu OS installation on my development machine, with it's own apache2 running on localhost only of course, but that this machine does query the live server.

+so if i'm working on my development machine (which is just good practice) and go from debugging general issues to specifically hunt for WCS settings, then i'm updating the live server with the new graphics settings.

+to try to copy such settings from a development couchdb to a live-server couchdb, is to invite tons upon tons of extra work, which will sometimes be nearly impossible to replicate accurately.

 # Questions, bug-reports, feature-requests?
 you can post these to rv.nicer.app@gmail.com, and i will try to respond within 72 hours, even on weekends.